shopwareLabs/sw-cli-tools/README.md

 # Paths
 The SW cli tools make use of the XDG directory standard.
 Following directories are used:

-    ~/.config/sw-cli-tools: Here the main configuration as well as the plugins are stored ~/.cache/sw-cli-tools: Here caches (like repo content) as well as release downloads are cached ~/.local/share/sw-cli-tools: Assets the demo data package are stored here
+    ~/.config/sw-cli-tools: Here the main configuration as well as the extensions are stored ~/.cache/sw-cli-tools: Here caches (like repo content) as well as release downloads are cached ~/.local/share/sw-cli-tools: Assets the demo data package are stored here